imahiro-t/selection-manipulator/README.md

 | Regular Expression (/PATTERN/gi)     | Regular Expression to a new editor page (/PATTERN/gi)                                | selection-manipulator.regex.gi                |

 ## Release Notes

+## 0.0.6

+- 💄 Commands that cannot be used in multiple selection mode are now hidden
+- 💄 In base64, only single selection is allowed

 ## 0.0.5